getCannaBiz/cannabiz-menu/readme.txt

 You can call your menu anywhere shortcodes are accepted in your theme.

 Samples of the shortcodes are below.
-See all shortcode options in the [documentation](https://www.wpdispensary.com/section/shortcodes/)

 `[wpd-flowers posts="6"]`